Lau language (Malaita): Phonology

 Lau distinguishes voiced and voiceless stops and has a separate series of labial-velar phonemes distinct from the regular velars.
 The complete consonant inventory is presented in the table below (with orthographical conventions in angled brackets).
 The /r/ is a trilled apical rhotic.

+/w/ is realized as [ŋʷ] among northern Lau speakers, and as [w] among southern Lau speakers.

-The vowel inventory of five items is presented in the table below (again with orthographical conventions in angled brackets).
-These vowels can be long or short depending on the word.
+The vowel inventory of five items is presented in the table below These vowels can be long or short depending on the word.
 Long vowels are orthographically represented by doubling the vowel.
 The phonotactics do not allow closed syllables, i.e. every word ends with a vowel.

 Morphology

 Nouns describe people, places, or things.
 Nouns can be suffixed by possessive markers.
-For example, lima 'hand' can be suffixed by the first person singular possessive marker -gu to form limgagu 'my hand'.
-The same suffix can be used on position phrases such as in burigu 'behind me', where buri means 'behind'.
+For example, Aba 'hand' can be suffixed by the first person singular possessive marker -gu to form Aba'gu 'my hand'.
+The same suffix can be used on position phrases such as in buri'gu 'behind me', where buri means 'behind'.
 Nouns are split into independent nouns and verbal nouns.
 Na is the only independent noun that is used in the Lau language.
 It is only added to nouns when one is expressing relationships, or it is added to cardinal numbers to form an ordinal number.

 Pronouns are words that replace a noun in a sentence and can function by themselves as a noun phrase.
 In Lau, pronouns may suffixed to nouns to denote possession, and suffixed to a verb to mark the subject.
 Pronouns may only be attached to a certain class of nouns, namely anything that is in close relationship to the person who takes, occupies or holds something without necessarily having ownership.
 When a pronoun is suffixed to a verb, a second object appears in the suffixed pronoun singular and plural third.
 Lastly, when a pronoun is used as the subject of a verb such as i, there are multiple ways you can use it.
 One way is when the suffixed pronoun cannot be added to a word, the longer forms of i are used as possessive pronouns.
 Shorter forms of i are always used with the forms of i because they cannot be used by themselves as the subject.